121onto/sec-diff/Readme.md

 node app.js -l true
 ```

-When you see `launching express` on your console, navigate over to `http://localhost:3000/`
+When you see `Server is running on port 3000` in your console, navigate over to `http://localhost:3000/`
 to view your diff.
 The script will take a few seconds to load, depending on the size of
 your SEC filings.